sergiokopplin/indigo/_posts/2019-04-26-disentangling_a_latent_space.md

 ## How can we find a disentangled representation?

 Disentangled representations have some intuitive advantages over their entangled counterparts, [as outlined by Yoshua Bengio](https://arxiv.org/abs/1206.5538) in his seminal 2012 review.
 Matching a single generative factor to a single dimension allows for easy human interpretation.
-More abstractly, a disentangled representation may be viewed as a concise representation of the variation in data we care about most (the generative factors).
-A disentangled representation may also be useful for diverse downstream tasks, whereas an entangled representation may contain information to optimize the training objective (i.e. to reconstruct the inputs with a decoder) that is difficult to utilize in downstream tasks (i.e. cluster the latent space to find groups within the data).
-This last point is notably hard to prove, as the specific representation that is best for any given task will depend on the task [(see Tschannen *et.al.* for a formal treatment of this topic)](https://arxiv.org/abs/1812.05069).
+More abstractly, a disentangled representation may be viewed as a concise representation of the variation in data we care about most -- the generative factors.
+A disentangled representation may also be useful for diverse downstream tasks, whereas an entangled representation may contain information to optimize the training objective that is difficult to utilize in downstream tasks [^0].

 However, there is no obvious route to finding a set of disentangled latent factors.
 Real world generative processes often have parameters with non-linear effects in the measurement space that are non-trivial to decompose.
 For instance, the expression of various genes over the ["lifespan" of a yeast cell](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3392685/) may not change linearly as a function of cellular age.
 To uncover this latent factor of age from a set of transcriptomic data of aging yeast, the latent space encoding method must be capable of disentangling these non-linear relationships.